acoache/sta2536/README.md

 # STA2536

-Code and notes for STA 2536: Data Science for Risk Modeling
+Code and notes for STA 2536: Data Science for Risk Modeling at the University of Toronto.
+Course taught by [Sebastian Jaimungal](http://sebastian.statistics.utoronto.ca/).